icure/medtech-docs/cockpit/how-to/how-to-manage-apps.md

 ---

 # Handling your apps
-In iCure, you have the possibility to organise your databases according to your own products.
+In iCure, you have the possibility to organise your databases according to the specifications of your own products.
 For example, you may want to have two completely separate environments for two products you are developing.
 Another need could be the one of having a dedicated to the medical data of your users and one dedicated to the invoicing, which should never need the medical data of your patients.